GundelGedanken/-Empathy-Guardrails-Case-Studies-on-Secondary-Harm/README.md

 - Procedural empathy and real-time repair strategies can partly mitigate such effects.

 **Status:**
-🧩 Included as reference case for multi-layered AI–human interaction research (Gemini × Gundel × GPT-5).
+🧩 Included as reference case for multi-layered AI–human interaction research (Gemini × User × GPT-5).